animint/animint2/CONTRIBUTING.md

 ## Avoid AI code generation

 In your PRs, please avoid including code from Github Copilot or other AI code generation software.
-These tools create several problems:
+These tools create several problems, because generated code is often

+* irrelevant / incorrect.
+* too complex / repetitive / confusing.
-* generated code is often copied from other projects which may have incompatible licenses.
+* copied from other projects which may have incompatible licenses.
-* generated code is often irrelevant / incorrect.

 ## Easy to review PRs